ADDIE: Does this eLearning Model Need Innovation?

 The idea to write a blog on this topic first came to my mind when I came across a book, titled Leaving ADDIE for SAM by Michael Allen.
 Are we really leaving ADDIE for good?
 Is ADDIE dead?
 Or, is it going through a phase of rejuvenation?
 All these questions hovered in my mind when I first came across a title like this.

 On the Internet, you can find online content and eye catching titles such as “Adapting 20th Century Training Models for the Future”.
-So, what is your opinion on the context?
-Is it the right time to seek other ideas or eLearning models?
+This raises an important question: Is it the right time to explore other instructional design models or eLearning frameworks?

 As a reminder, ADDIE stands for Analyze, Design, Develop, Implement, and Evaluate.
 In today’s time, people may feel that ADDIE is too slow for rapid eLearning development.
 It might be too archaic for just-in-time course development.
 ADDIE faces more such attacks when it comes to the long time period associated with this model.
 It’s sad, but true.